-Māori land is defined by section 129 of Te Ture Whenua Māori Act 1993.
+The following types of land are defined in section 129 of Te Ture Whenua Māori Act 1993.

 - Māori customary land this is land held by Māori in accordance with tikanga Māori.
-It has not been transferred into freehold title by the Māori Land Court, nor ceded to the Crown. - Māori freehold land this is land where the ownership has been determined by the Māori Land Court by freehold order. - General land owned by Māori (other than freehold) this is land owned by five or more people and where the majority of owners are Māori. - Crown land reserved for Māori this land set aside by the Crown for the use and benefit of Māori.
+It has not been transferred into freehold title by the Māori Land Court, nor ceded to the Crown. - Māori freehold land this is land where the ownership has been determined by the Māori Land Court by freehold order. - General land owned by Māori (other than freehold) a group of persons of whom a majority are Maori. - Crown land reserved for Māori this land set aside by the Crown for the use and benefit of Māori.